The world was made to be lived in. It is not natural for people to be confined to their homes.

 We are not a people who runs and hides when something we fear comes our way.
 Facing the fear and finding a way to put an end to it is the only way to truly defeat any danger.
 Praying to God for protection as Daniel did in the lion’s den is the better way, the way of our ancestors, and the way that makes us stronger.
 Facing our fears is what quells them.
 Not only that, but from the scientific standpoint in this case facing our fear may mean many of us get the virus, but we also have a greater likelihood to build up antibodies that way.
 Our immune system is built to combat sickness.
 If we just ran from every one that came our way we would never evolve.
 We would remain weak and vulnerable.

-I thought I lived in a free society where people were allowed to live how they want, worship how they want.
+I thought I lived in a free society where people were allowed to live and worship how they want.
 But now it's clear that all of that could change when our leaders say so.
 It's phenomenal to see how people can all unite to serve one cause, but this phenomenon has just as much potential for bad as it does for good.
-What happens when the power of the masses unite for a bad cause, one that results in the closing of churches and businesses--the livelihood of many people?
+I am all for the power of the masses most of the time.
+But what happens when the masses unite for a bad cause, one that results in the closing of churches and businesses--the livelihood of many people?

 This time is not going to be remembered as one of the greatest viruses in history.
 It's going to be remembered as one when people were forbidden to have weddings and even funerals.